 On February 23, 2021, the Sponsor agreed to loan the Company an aggregate of up to \$300,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the "Promissory Note").
 The Promissory Note was non-interest bearing and is payable on the earlier of (i) December 31, 2021, or (ii) the consummation of the Initial Public Offering.
-As of June 30, 2021, there was \$46,975, outstanding under the Promissory Note, which is currently due on demand.
+The outstanding balance under the Promissory note of \$46,975 was repaid at the closing of the Initial Public Offering on June 11, 2021.